blackferncreations/germankeycut/boundaries.md

 * implementation
 * inconsistency between interfaces

-GermanKeyCut may intervene in communication where it has structural consequences.
+Communication may become part of an intervention where it has structural consequences.

-It is not a general marketing or communications agency.
+The German market positioning work presented through GermanKeyCut is not a general marketing or communications service.

 ---